NextCenturyCorporation/VirtUE-sensing/control/kernel/messages.md

 "{Virtue protocol version: 0.1, reply: [nonce, [id]] }\n"

 A reply with only the nonce, and no record, will terminate the original records request.

+### Probe Record Retention

+Each probe may have a different policy for retaining records.
+The default policy is for a probe to retain a record until that record has been read by a client or until the probe runs out of memory for record storage.

+This means, for example, that serial _records_ requests will not result in duplicate records responses.
+For example, the first _records_ request will result in records responses containing records 1...n.
+The next _records_ request will result in records n+1...n+n.

+A probe may have a different policy for record retention and reporting.
+For example, a probe may retain records indefinitely and may respond to a request for specific records.

+"{Virtue protocol version: 0.1, request: [nonce, [id, record 2048]] }\n"

+Is a request for _record number 2048_ from probe _id_.
+The response would be:

+"{Virtue protocol version: 0.1, reply: [nonce, [id, record 2048]] }\n"

+if that record existed and was retained by the probe, or:

+"{Virtue protocol version: 0.1, reply: [nonce, [id]] }\n"

+if that record did not exist or was not retained by the probe.

+The client must have prior knowledge of a particular probe's policy for record retention.
+If a probe has a particular way of indexing records, the client must have prior knowledge also of that fact.

+### Probe Record Filters

+A client may include a _filter_ in a records request:

+"{Virtue protocol version: 0.1, request: [nonce, [id, filter 'filter']] }\n"

+The server would respond with any records that passed the filter:

+"{Virtue protocol version: 0.1, reply: [nonce, [id, record ]] }\n"

+the protocol makes no assumption regarding the contents or interpretation of a _filter.
+The client and probe must have a prior knowledge of the filter and its interpretaion.